 Consultant to Royal Shakespeare Company

-From 2009-2011 Jerram worked with the Events and Exhibitions Department at the RSC to help them deliver their strategy.
+From 2009-2011 Jerram worked with the Events and Exhibitions Department at the RSC to help them deliver their arts strategy.
 Their mission was to excite and stimulate existing and new audiences about Shakespeare and the work of the company by exploring and deepening the connection between the audience, Shakespeare, the Company and the contemporary world.

 Generated in 3 days, several concepts were developed that responded to the organisation’s brief.
 Two art projects were then selected by the RSC and commissioned including ‘My RSC Gallery’.